1,000+ Opportunities

 753. 1111.

-Based on current listing details, eligibility includes: Black-led and Black-serving nonprofit and public organizations serving Appalachian Ohio's 32 counties.
+According to the current listing, eligibility includes: Black-led and Black-serving nonprofit and public organizations serving Appalachian Ohio's 32 counties.
 Focus areas: arts and culture, community and economic development, education, environmental stewardship, and health and human services.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.